WHY SIERRA LEONE?

 When Street Child’s work began in Sierra Leone in 2008, it was the poorest nation in the world and had been devastated by a decade of civil war.
 Children were suffering from the war’s legacy of poverty and destruction.
 Thousands of the poorest children were trying to survive on the streets.

 Street Child’s work began with a small handful of street children, connecting them to families and helping them go to school.
-Our work quickly expanded to include all children who were unable to access education - for reasons including poverty, lack of schools, losing their parents or simply being a girl.
+Our work quickly expanded to include all children who were unable to access education - for reasons including poverty, lack of a school structure and/or teachers, losing their parents so no one to support or pay for education, or simply being a girl.